jamesrharwood/srqr/items/data_collection_methods.md

 id: data-collection-methods
 title: Data collection methods
 ---
-Describe data collection methods and design in detail, and justify them in relation to the research question(s), paradigm, approach, and other methods.^[Note 1](.)^
+Describe data collection methods and design in detail, and justify them in relation to the research question(s), paradigm, approach, and other methods.^[Researchers may choose to use information from multiple sources, contexts, and/or time points depending on their approach and research question(s).
+(See [Item 11](./#data-collection-instruments-and-technologies) for triangulation.)]
 <!-- #TODO is triangulation a requirement, or part of definition of data collection methods?
 Isn't it in item 11 again? -->
 If data collection and analysis was iterative: